LattePandaTeam/Docs/content/alpha_edition/power_on.md

 # Power on device

-First of all, let me show you how to boot your LattePanda as a normal PC!
+This document will review starting your LattePanda for the first time.
+It will go over what you need to boot up as well as instructions for getting started.

 ## Step 1: Connect Wi-Fi & Bluetooth